Shaukataliii/atomic-habits-lessons/README.md

 # Lessons from the Atomic Habits book (James Clear)

 ### 1- The more immediately unsatisfying a behaviour is, the less likely it is to occur.
-- So make the cost of your bad habits high and immediate, if you want to leave them.
+Make the cost of your bad habits high and immediate, if you want to leave them.